A Home To Big Cats And Raccoons Recovers After Hurricane Irma

 "She [said], 'Let's sell the place and leave,' " he continues.
 "Definitely the worst storm we've been through and we've been through a lot of them."

 Grace, 63, worked for nine years at another facility in Naples before meeting John in 1998.
 In 2000, they started building their own preserve, which opened a year later.
-Grace and John live in a home at the animal preserve, and their days revolve around the animals.
+Grace and John live in a home at the preserve, and their days revolve around the animals.

 "If you're going to do this kind of thing ... you're not going to have a life outside of it," John says.
 "It really consumes everything you do."